damianhakert/damianhakert.github.io/source/handbook/hiring/index.html.md

 * What is it highlighting as important?
 Did it matter?
 * Is it clearly explained?
 Is the story well told?
 If it is a technical story and the interviewer is a non-technical person, are things being explained in a way that make sense?
 * If you ask "why?" will you get an actual explanation?
-* Is the Task and the Action clear?
-Is it well reasoned?
+* Are the "Task" and the "Action" clear?
+Are they well reasoned?
 * Is there a result or was the story left unfinished?
 Is it still going on?
 * Was the result measured in any way?
 How does the candidate know that the result matches the expectation?
 Was there an expectation?